MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 In finance, reconciliation refers to the process of comparing two sets of financial records to ensure that they're accurate and in agreement.
 It's a crucial step in accounting that helps to identify discrepancies between two sets of records and correct them.
 Reconciliation can be used for various purposes, such as vendor payment reconciliation, which involves reconciling vendor payments with vendor invoices to ensure that they match.
 Dynamics 365 Finance provides features such as vendor payment overview, file formats for methods of payment, and configuring vendor payment formats to help with this process.

+### Recovery Point Objective (RPO)

+The maximum tolerable amount of data loss measured in time, indicating the point in time to which systems and data must be recovered after an incident.

+### Recovery Time Objective (RTO)

+The targeted duration within which systems, applications, and services must be restored after a disruption to meet business continuity goals.

 ### Registrations

 The term registration is used in Dynamics 365 applications in several different contexts.
 One example is inventory registration and another is a time registration.
 In the example of inventory registration, the termed registered is used to indicate that product has been received physically in the warehouse, but it is not yet put away.
 Learn more at, [Register items enabled for warehouse management processes using an item arrival journal](/dynamics365/supply-chain/warehousing/tasks/register-items-advanced-warehousing).